Best WordPress SEO Plugins Compared (2026)

 | Yoast SEO | 35 | 28KB | +32ms | +280ms |

 SEOPress wins on raw performance.
 Rank Math is close behind.
-Yoast trails by a significant margin, and that gap has widened with recent updates that added more frontend features.
+Yoast trails by a significant margin, and that gap has widened with recent updates that added more frontend features nobody asked for.

 Pricing Breakdown